 - Provide developers with tools in their command line so they can align package releases in their repository with what’s approved in the catalog.

-- Integrate catalog alignment with your CI/CD pipeline and/or Artifactory so that only known-good open source gets used in production.
+- Integrate catalog alignment with your CI/CD pipeline and/or Artifactory so that only approved open source gets used in production.

 Note on user roles